artagnon/bonak/README.md

 ## Current status

 Our approach naturally generalizes to (augmented) simplicial types, as well as higher types: we use functional extensionality for this, but it can, in principle, be done without this axiom.
-There are four minor lemmas that are not yet proved, and our paper is unfinished.
+There are three minor lemmas that are not yet proved, and our paper is unfinished.